regales/Nobel/README.md

 - A few "fun" commands are included but more to come.

 ## NOTICE
-- Keep in mind that i am not an advanced developer.
+- Keep in mind that i am not actually a legit developer.

 ## CREDITS
 [@icrawl](https://github.com/iCrawl)